 The HTTPS protocol is a standard security technology used to establish an encrypted link between a web server and a web client.
 HTTPS facilitates secure network communication by identifying and authenticating the server as well as ensuring the privacy and integrity of all transmitted data.
 Since HTTPS prevents eavesdropping on or tampering with information sent over the network, it should be used with any login or authentication mechanism and on any network where communication contains confidential or proprietary information.

-To encrypt communication between the ArcGIS Web Adaptor and Portal for ArcGIS, the use of HTTPS on port 443 is required.
-No other port can be used.
-The use of HTTPS ensures that names, passwords, and other sensitive information cannot be deciphered as they are sent between ArcGIS Web Adaptor and the portal.
+To encrypt communication between the ArcGIS Web Adaptor and Portal for ArcGIS, the use of HTTPS is required.
+This ensures that names, passwords, and other sensitive information cannot be deciphered as they are sent between ArcGIS Web Adaptor and the portal.
 When you use HTTPS, you connect to your web pages and resources using the HTTPS protocol instead of HTTP.

 You need to obtain a server certificate and bind it to the website that hosts ArcGIS Web Adaptor.
 Each web server has its own procedure for loading a certificate and binding it to a website.

 Ensure also that your web server is set to ignore client certificates in order to correctly access secure services over HTTPS.

 To be able to create an HTTPS connection between ArcGIS Web Adaptor and your portal, the web server requires a server certificate.
 A certificate is a digital file that contains information about the identity of the web server.
 It also contains the encryption technique to use when establishing a secure channel between the web server and the portal.
 A certificate must be created by the owner of the website and digitally signed.
 There are three types of certificates—CA-signed, domain, and self-signed—which are explained below.